Silversunset01/dbm/tutorials.md

 - Server Emojis
 - All bot servers
 - Mentioned roles
 - Command author roles

 **Creating Lists & Adding Items**
-To create your own lists in DBM with the `Create List` action.
+To create your lists in DBM with the `Create List` action.

 To add items to the list you have created, you would use the `Add Item To List` action, select your list variable, and put the value you want to add to the list in the VALUE box

 **To add a value from another variable**, you *do not* need to use `${}` brackets, simply right click into the box and choose your variable, or type `tempVars("variableName")`

 **To add TEXT to your list** make sure to put the value in "quotation marks"

 ### Loops
 Loops are very handy if you want to run the same code over and over, it saves you from having to type up the code for each instance.

 *For example:* Without using a loop, you would have to write five lines of code *for each role*, to do the following:
 ```